-The Quality Improvement Department utilizes several specific quality initiatives to help improve member health outcomes.
-Members may receive general or targeted outreach through mailings, emails, text messages, live or automated calls providing them with important educational information or reminders to take action when necessary.
+The Quality Improvement Department utilizes several specific quality initiatives to help improve member health outcomes, focusing on engaging with providers and direct care gap closure.
+Members may receive general or targeted outreach through various modes providing them with important educational information or reminders to take action when necessary.
 The focus of these initiatives may include preventive health screenings, influenza and vaccines, chronic disease management, and medication management.
-Outreach may be conducted by qualified vendors contracting with
+Outreach may be conducted by qualified vendors contracting with Health Net.

 Quality measures and suveys

-Health Net measures quality of care and services provided to members in a number of ways, including HEDIS for performance measures for care and service, CAHPS® for annual assessments of member satisfaction and the Health Outcomes Survey (HOS®) for Medicare members.
+Health Net measures quality of care and services provided to members such as using HEDIS for performance measures for care and service and the Consumer Assessment of Healthcare Providers and Systems (CAHPS®) for annual assessments of member satisfaction.

 PPGs participating in Health Net’s Pay for Performance (P4P) program for commercial plans receive annual reports, known as P4P Report Cards, which reflect effectiveness of care and member satisfaction.